battery-pulse/pulse-telemetry/README.md

 You can deploy yourself using [Strimzi operator](https://github.com/strimzi/strimzi-kafka-operator) or use a managed service with compatible API (reccomended).

-#### PostgreSQL

-You can deploy yourself using [cloudnative-pg operator](https://github.com/cloudnative-pg/cloudnative-pg) or use a managed service (reccomended).

 #### Object Storage

 You can deploy yourself using [Minio operator](https://github.com/minio/operator) or use a managed service (reccomended).

-*Only required for Delta Lake configuration.*